Prof Walter K Gear

 I am currently:

-- Chair of the James Clerk Maxwell Telescope International oversight Board.
+- Member of the James Clerk Maxwell Telescope International oversight Board.

 In 2009 I stood down after 2 years being: